-Your adviser may negotiate with your creditors if they offer a case-work service.
+Your adviser may negotiate with your creditors if they offer a case-work service and you agree to this.
 This means making telephone calls, sending letters, and negotiating repayments.
 They may challenge your liability for debts if they think you are not liable, or the debt is unenforceable.
-Liability for debts is explained later in this guide.
+See section 5 for more on liability for debts.